AgentBluenote/Mozilla/css/introduction-to-css/fundamental-css-comprehension-finished/marking-guide.md

-#Marking guide for "Marking up a letter"
+#Marking guide for "Fundamental CSS comprehension"
 The following guide outlines a marking guide for the MDN Learning Area HTML Topic — [Fundamental CSS comprehension](https://developer.mozilla.org/en-US/Learn/CSS/Introduction_to_CSS/Fundamental_CSS_comprehension).
 Each subtask detailed in the assessment is listed below, along with an explanation of how many marks the task is worth, and the mark breakdown.

 Note: These are guidelines, not set in stone rules — you are of course free to use your judgement on mark awarding when you meet an edge case, or something that isn't clear cut.